LaertXh/DSAS-Bias-Detection-Challenge/Normalized Tables/documentation.md

 - **Columns**:
   - `application_id` (FK to `applications.application_id`)
   - `recruiter_id` (FK to `recruiters.recruiter_id`)
-  - `rec_screening` (value is `1` for a pass, the ones that failed are not here)
+  - `rec_screening` (value is `1` for a pass, `0` for a fail)

 Contains records of applications that went through the recruiter screening.
 The `recruiter_id` helps link which recruiter handled the screening.
+Missing applications means that they never passed the ai screening so they never got to this stage.

 ---